Garinlu/Applepie/README.md

 The project is ready. if you don't have a Apache or Nginx (for example) environment, you can run (in the project racine) ```php bin/console server:run```.

 ## Contact / Comments
-Please open an issue.
-I always answer at every issue.
+Please open an issue if needed.